Cloud Build provides a Cloud Build GitHub app that allows you to automatically build your code each time you push a new commit to GitHub.

-After you've finished the tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
+After you've finished the Cloud Build tutorial, you can clean up the resources that you created on GCP so they won't take up quota and you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.

 Uninstalling the Google Cloud Build app